 Open a text document like NotePad, TextEdit, or nvi.

-If you have any questions or suggestions please place them in the comments below.
-I will reply to them as soon as possible.
+If you have any questions or suggestions please leave them in the comments below.
+I will reply as soon as possible.

 Update #1 (Sounds?) : 02/03/2014 11:48:55 pm2/03/14